 - Ms Debra Counsell, Appointed for three years from 25 November 2013.

-- Mr Paul Robilliard, First Assistant Secretary, Department of Foreign Affairs and Trade.
+- Mr Marc Innes-Brown, Assistant Secretary, Middle East Branch, Department of Foreign Affairs and Trade.
 Ex officio member.

 - Mr Grame Barty, General Manager Growth and Emerging Markets, Australian Trade Commission (Austrade).
 Ex officio member.